-In addition to the SCA, the Wastebed 13 area may also be used for siting of a slurry conditioning operation, temporary staging area (i.e., staging of debris and/or gravel- and sand-sized particles), WTP facility, water storage facilities, and necessary support facilities for these operations.
-Figure 4.1 presents potential areas for these facilities.
-The actual areas required for these operations will be established in the Sediment Management Intermediate and/or Final Design.
+In addition to the SCA, the Wastebed 13 area will also be used for siting of a slurry conditioning operation, temporary staging area (i.e., staging of debris and/or gravel- and sand-sized particles), WTP facility, water storage facilities, and necessary support facilities for these operations.
+Figure 4.1 presents the locations of these facilities.